CSU-CS150B/CS150B-Lab-Instructions/NBAPractical.md

 "{lowest_player[index_name]} has the lowest {stat_type} accuracy at {lowest_player[index_stat]}"
 "He is {highest_player[index_age]} which is {younger/equal/older than average}."
 ```
-There are two helper functions in the templete for this step which are not strictly neccessary but highly recomended to make your code much more readable and therefore debuggable.
+There are two helper functions in the templete for this step which are not strictly neccessary but highly recommended to make your code much more readable and therefore debuggable.
 The first is *compare_age()* which takes in  the teams average age and the players age and returns a string based on how old the player is in comparision to the average.
 ```
 if greater than average
   return "is older than average"